yagosansz/rocketseat-bootcamp2020-module04/README.md

 # What is this project about?

-This project is about practicing the basic concepts behind NodeJS that were learned during the second module of GoStack 10 - Bootcamp.
+This project is about learning how the set up the initial configurations of a ReactJS project and its fundamental concepts.

 ## How to run this project?

   - Install dependencies:
     - `yarn`
-  - Start the back-end:
+  - Start webpack server:
     - `yarn dev`

 ## Logbook